Inalåhan, Guam: Demographics

 The U.S. Census Bureau counts the following census-designated places in Inalåhan: Inarajan, and Malojloj.

 Education

 Guam Public School System serves the island.
 Inarajan Elementary School and Inarajan Middle School are in Inalåhan.
 Southern High School in Santa Rita serves the village.
 Inarajan High School, formerly located in Inalåhan, closed in 1997.

+In regards to the Department of Defense Education Activity (DoDEA), Inalåhan is in the school attendance zone for McCool Elementary and McCool Middle School, while Guam High School is the island's sole DoDEA high school.
+No DoDEA school buses go to Inalåhan.